-Everyone over 30 has some version of this childhood memory: You’re out playing with the neighborhood kids – kickball, stickball, tag – and evening is coming on.
+Everyone over 30 has some version of this childhood memory: You’re out playing with the neighborhood kids – kickball, stickball, tag or similar sidewalk games – and evening is coming on.
 You’ve been outside all summer day.
 It’s getting dark.
 The porch lights come on, the mosquitoes come out, but you are too absorbed in your play to go inside.
 But then you hear your mother calling you in for dinner.
 “Aw mom, five more minutes!” you beg.

 You may not have realized it at the time, but when you played hopscotch, jump rope or dodge ball on the school yard, driveway or sidewalk, you were taking part in a children’s culture that had been passed on from kid to kid for generations.

 But age-old pastimes like tag and jump rope are now on childhood’s endangered species list, being driven out by television, video games, and Wii.
 Help your child rediscover the active, old-fashioned fun of classic sidewalk games this summer.
 Here are a few simple games to get started with.
 Many more games and rules can be found online at Streetplay.com and GamesKidsPlay.net.